jart/poemy2/README.md

     ./poemy --alsologtostderr --minloglevel=0
     ./poemy --alsologtostderr --tries=500 --lines=40 --corpora=goth --dict=isle

+By default, poemy uses iambic pentameter.
+Here's how you can customize the meter to be the same as Edgar Allen Poe's The Raven:

+    ./poemy --foot=trochaic --length=octameter

 ## Example Poems

-Even though poemy is still in the experimental proof of concept stage, it still writes poetry better than most humans.
-Take for instance this poem which was generated from the goth corpus (included with poemy) in iambic pentameter using a masculine couplet rhyming scheme.
-What you see below was generated *verbatim*; the only thing I changed was I added punctuation and removed two lines that ripped off Edgar Allan Poe too heavily.
+Even though poemy is in the experimental proof of concept stage, it still writes poetry better than most humans.
+Take for instance this poem which was generated from the goth corpus (included with poemy) in iambic pentameter using a couplet rhyming scheme.
+What you see below was generated *verbatim*;
+the only thing I changed was I added punctuation and removed two lines that ripped off Edgar Allan Poe too heavily.

 > We're lost in this cruel place your voice above
 > Young soul from out my heart be still in love